Approved by the Transportation Policy Committee on December 18, 2015

-The American Society of Civil Engineers (ASCE) supports the following public and private sector strategies and efforts to achieve significant reductions in greenhouse gas emissions from existing and future infrastructure systems:
+The American Society of Civil Engineers (ASCE) acknowledges the Paris Agreement of the UN Framework Convention on Climate Change, Conference of the Parties, Twenty-first session, and supports the following public and private sector strategies and efforts to achieve significant reductions in greenhouse gas (GHG) emissions through the planning, design, construction, renewal, operation, maintenance and decommissioning of existing and future infrastructure systems:

-- Establishing sustainable, long-term infrastructure development and maintenance plans at federal, state and local levels that promotes reduction of greenhouse gas emissions and timely adaptation to the effects of climate change, while maintaining or enhancing natural, economic, and social resources;
+- Establishing sustainable, long-term infrastructure development and maintenance plans at federal, state and local levels that promote reduction of GHG emissions and timely adaptation to the effects of climate change, while maintaining or enhancing natural, economic, and social resources.

-- Improving energy efficiency and reducing greenhouse gas emissions produced by infrastructure systems over their entire life cycles by making cost-effective use of existing technologies.
-These improvements should cover all sectors, and include both stationary and mobile systems and emission sources;
+- Improving energy efficiency and reducing GHG emissions produced by infrastructure systems over their entire life cycles by making cost-effective use of existing and emerging technologies.
+The technology improvements should cover all sectors and include both stationary and mobile systems and emission sources.

-- Researching and implementing new technologies and materials to further improve energy efficiency and reduce greenhouse gas emissions;
+- Researching and implementing new technologies, manufacturing processes, and materials to conserve resources to further improve energy efficiency and reduce GHG emissions.

-- Encouraging the use of lower greenhouse gas emitting energy-generating sources such as nuclear, hydropower, wind and solar;
+- Encouraging and facilitating the use of lower GHG emitting energy-generating sources such as nuclear, hydropower, wind, and solar, while accounting for the hazards, exposures, risks, and consequences of any energy source.

-- Incorporating additional incentives for the short term development and implementation of high efficiency and low or zero greenhouse gas emitting technologies and cost-effective carbon capture and storage of emissions from large stationary sources that can’t easily be displaced;
+- Supporting incentives for the short-term development and implementation of high-efficiency and low- or zero-GHG emitting technologies and cost-effective carbon capture and storage of emissions from large stationary sources that cannot easily be replaced or relocated.

-Exploring the utilization of natural systems (e.g., forests, oceans, and subsurface void spaces) as greenhouse gas (carbon) sinks via sequestration as well as developing other greenhouse gas mitigation technologies (e.g., carbon dioxide capture and conversion through phase shift).
+- Exploring the utilization of natural systems (e.g., forests, oceans, and subsurface geologic formations) as GHG (carbon) sinks via sequestration as well as developing other GHG mitigation technologies (e.g., carbon dioxide capture and conversion through phase shift), including research that explores the potential upstream and downstream effects of these techniques.

 ASCE Policy Statement 488